-At March 27, 2016, after consideration of letters of credit, we have approximately \$32,935,000 available for future use under our Revolving Facility.
-Including cash, our liquidity at March 27, 2016 totals \$49,403,000.
+At December 25, 2016, after consideration of letters of credit, we have approximately \$33,318,000 available for future use under our Revolving Facility.
+Including cash, our liquidity at December 25, 2016 totals \$53,418,000.
 This liquidity amount excludes any future cash flows.
 We expect all interest and principal payments due in the next twelve months will be satisfied by existing cash and our cash flows, which will allow us to maintain an adequate level of liquidity.
 The Warrants, if and when exercised, would provide additional liquidity in an amount up to \$25,140,000 subject to a reduction for any amounts the Company may elect to use to repay our 1st Lien Term Loan and/or the Notes.

-The 2014 Refinancing significantly improved our debt maturity profile.
 Final maturities of our debt have been extended to dates from December 2018 through December 2022.
-As a result, we believe refinancing risk has been substantially reduced for the next several years.